-A speaker or writer can use exactly the same words to say something he means as completely true, as generally true, or as a hyperbole.
+A speaker or writer can use exactly the same words to say something that he means as completely true, or as generally true, or as a hyperbole.
 This is why it can be hard to decide how to understand a statement.
+For example, the sentence below could mean three different things.